-Click or scroll our gallery to discover the foods we all adored – including some we still miss – from the 1980s, counting down to our favorite of them all.
+Click or scroll through our gallery to discover the foods we all adored – including some we still miss – from the 1980s, counting down to our favorite of them all.

 We've based our ranking on the enduring popularity of each food item at the time and beyond, and on the opinions of our well-traveled (and well-fed) team.
 This list is unavoidably subjective.

 This retro movie night snack is guaranteed to bring childhood memories flooding back.
 Crunchy Cheerios are toasted in a frying pan with butter and salt to create a winning 1980s dish.
-Although not the healthiest of snacks, it was super easy and could be made sweet with the addition of sugar and cinnamon, or savory by grating over Parmesan and garlic.
+Although it wasn't the healthiest of snacks, it was super easy and could be made sweet with the addition of sugar and cinnamon, or savory by grating over Parmesan and garlic.

 In the 1980s, baking brand Bisquick started running recipes for 'Impossible Pies' on the back of its pre-packaged mix boxes.
 One such dish was the Impossible Cheeseburger Pie, an easy weeknight dinner that could be whipped up in next to no time.
 The recipe called for home cooks to combine one of Bisquick's flour box mixes with milk and eggs, before pouring it over the top of cooked ground beef.
 In the oven, it magically turned into a pie with a crust.

 The 1980s saw plenty of innovation in the world of cereal, with American food manufacturer General Mills introducing some of its most iconic brands.
 One of its most enduring was Cinnamon Toast Crunch, launched in 1984.
-People across the US and Canada have been eating the crunchy cinnamon and sugar–coated wheat and rice squares ever since.
+People across the US have been eating the crunchy cinnamon and sugar–coated wheat and rice squares ever since.

 Who can remember when these crispy pan pies featured on McDonald’s menus?
 While it was short-lived, McDonald’s Pizza was test marketed in select locations across the US during the late 1980s and early 1990s.
 Complete with a white, green, and red box, the pans were served in a personal size and came loaded with toppings like cheese, pepperoni, green bell peppers, and onions.

 Bringing together shredded lettuce, tomatoes, grated cheese, cooked ground beef flavored with spices, tortilla chips, and dressing, taco salad may have been around since the 1960s, but it was in the 1980s that the dish really became a regular weekday dinner feature.
-It was such a hit that even fast food chains Taco Bell and Wendy's added it to menus.
+It was such a hit that even fast food chains Taco Bell and Wendy's added it to their menus.

 Introduced in the 1970s, Pudding Pops were the ultimate summertime treat throughout the 1980s.
 These pops came in a variety of flavors, including chocolate, vanilla, and chocolate swirled with vanilla.
 Despite the product's initial popularity, the brand was discontinued in the 1990s.
 The treats did return for a brief period in the 2000s, rebranded as Popsicles, before eventually disappearing once again.

 This Mediterranean-inspired dish is what you'd make to impress dinner party guests.
-Featuring in Sheila Lukins and Julee Rosso's super accessible and extremely popular The Silver Palate Cookbook, its key ingredients include bone-in chicken legs and thighs, garlic, prunes, olives, capers in brine, and herbs.
+Featuring in Sheila Lukins and Julee Rosso's super-accessible and extremely popular The Silver Palate Cookbook, its key ingredients include bone-in chicken legs and thighs, garlic, prunes, olives, capers in brine, and herbs.
 Baked in the oven, it turned into a saucy, sweet-sour sensation.

 It was pretty much a given that you'd find this tasty dish gracing buffet tables in the 1980s.
-Featuring a hollowed-out loaf filled with a creamy dip, this moreish number was served alongside crudités and Ritz crackers for dipping.
+Featuring a hollowed-out loaf filled with a creamy dip, this tempting number was served alongside crudités and Ritz crackers for dipping.
 Spinach and artichoke was a popular option, while New Englanders preferred a crab, clam, or shrimp mix inside their pumpernickel.

 While you can't beat a cheesy, pepperoni-loaded slice, the 1980s was the decade pizza toppings changed forever.
 In 1985, experimental pizza chain California Pizza Kitchen opened its first location, launching with a menu designed by Ed LaDou (the man widely credited with popularizing gourmet California-style pizzas).
 Soon creations such as sweet and smoky barbecue chicken pizza were brought to the masses, and a new wave of innovative toppings followed.